rivie13/rivie13.github.io/docfiles/MAINTENANCE.md

    - Reducing the frequency of API calls
    - Implementing GitHub token authentication for higher limits

+## Updating GitHub Token

+The site uses a GitHub Personal Access Token (PAT) for API authentication, which provides higher rate limits and access to additional features.
+Although the token is set to not expire, GitHub requires periodic manual renewal for security purposes.

+### When to Update the Token

+- When you receive a notification from GitHub about token expiration
+- When API calls start failing with authentication errors
+- Proactively every 6-12 months as a security best practice

+### Steps to Update the GitHub Token

+1. **Generate a new GitHub token**:
+   - Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Click regenerate next to the existing token
+   - Set expiration to "No expiration" (you'll manually renew it)
+   - Click "Generate token"
+   - **Important**: Copy the token immediately (you won't be able to see it again)

+2. **Update Azure Key Vault**:
+   - Log in to the [Azure Portal](https://portal.azure.com)
+   - Navigate to your Key Vault resource
+   - Go to Secrets → Find your GitHub token secret
+   - Click "New Version"
+   - Paste the new token value
+   - Click "Create"
+   - Copy the secret identifier URL for the next step

+3. **Update Azure Function App settings**:
+   - In the Azure Portal, navigate to your Function App
+   - Go to Configuration → Application settings
+   - Find the environment variable that references the GitHub token (e.g., `GITHUB_TOKEN`)
+   - Update the value with the new secret identifier URL from Key Vault
+   - Click "Save" at the top of the page

+4. **Restart the Function App**:
+   - After saving the new configuration, go to the Function App Overview page
+   - Click "Restart" to ensure the Function App picks up the new token
+   - Wait for the restart to complete (usually 30-60 seconds)

+5. **Verify the update**:
+   - Test the site functionality that depends on the GitHub API
+   - Check the dev logs on the site itself for any errors
+   - Verify that API calls are working correctly
+   - Check the GitHub API rate limit to confirm authenticated requests are being made

+### Security Best Practices

+- Never commit tokens directly to your repository
+- Always use environment variables or Key Vault for token storage
+- Rotate tokens regularly (every 6-12 months)
+- Delete old tokens from GitHub after successful rotation
+- Monitor token usage in GitHub Settings → Developer settings → Personal access tokens
+- If a token is ever compromised, revoke it immediately and generate a new one

 ## Local Development

 1. Clone the repository: